mars-sim/mars-sim/README.md

 For r4945,
 * Require JDK 8 (u77 or above) for compiling Java 8 compatible binary
-* Require JDK 9/10 for for compiling Java 9/10 compatible binary
+* Require JDK 9/10 for compiling Java 9/10 compatible binary

 ### JDK and JavaFX